iCliniq Logo

 • A headache.

-These are milder forms of unwanted effects and may go within some time.
-There are some serious side effects that require stoppage of the medicine and immediate medical attention, and they are as follows:
+These are milder forms of unwanted effects and may go on for some time.
+Some serious side effects require stoppage of the medicine and immediate medical attention, and they are as follows:

-• Liver issues which can show symptoms like weakness, fatigue, upper abdominal pain, yellow discoloration of the skin and mucous membrane, dark urine.
+• Liver issues can show symptoms like weakness, fatigue, upper abdominal pain, yellow discoloration of the skin and mucous membrane, and dark urine.

 • Irregular rhythm of the heart.